Degrees of Difference

 Emerson Sensi: On the Sensi thermostat, if you're currently in an event, you'll see "Active Savings Event" on the thermostat display, along with the time that event will end.
 The same information is available in the Sensi app.

 How do I opt out of a Degrees of Difference event?You can override the modified temperatures at any point by changing the temperature directly on your smart thermostat or in its app.
 Your thermostat will keep the temperatures you set and then return to your regular schedule.

-Do Degrees of Difference events happen all year long?They will only occur between May and October, when periods of high electricity demand are more likely.
+Do Degrees of Difference events happen all year long?Yes, however, events are more likely to happen during summer and winter months when electricity demand is particularly high.
 You can always opt out of the event by changing the temperature on your thermostat.

 Will participation in the Degrees of Difference with smart thermostats program affect my enrollment in my current Reliant plan?Your participation in the Degrees of Difference with smart thermostats program does not affect your current Reliant electricity plan.